 We welcome applications from students taking a wide range of A-Level subjects, in both the humanities and sciences.
 Most of the students who apply for an Archaeology degree do not have a previous qualification in archaeology.
 However, we do look for evidence of motivation and interest in the subject.

 Many of our applicants have not had the opportunity to formally study or participate in archaeology during their schooling, so we do not assume that you have any previous knowledge of the subject.
 In our experience, applicants' backgrounds do not significantly affect their overall performance on our courses.What matters most is your overall academic quality, motivation, and interest.

-We do not have any formal pre-requisites to apply for the Historical Archaeology, Heritage Studies, or the Archaeology BA or BSc degrees.
+We do not have any formal pre-requisites to apply for the Historical Archaeology, Archaeology and Heritage, or the Archaeology BA or BSc degrees.
 We do require at least one A-level in science for entry onto the BSc in Bioarchaeology.
 Generally, students applying for the BSc degrees may find it useful to have GCSE passes in the sciences, and one A-level or equivalent in a science subject.

 All applications for Home, EU, and International students must be received through the Universities and Colleges Admissions Service (UCAS), so you must adhere to their deadlines.
 Please see the University's How to Apply web pages and the UCAS site for relevant information.

 If you are an overseas student, remember to be sure to allow sufficient time for your visa application to be processed, if a visa is required.